Chris Angotti, Director of Programs

 Shelby Gibbs, Office Captain

-Shelby Gibbs received her B.A. in English Literature from Mills College in 2012.
+Shelby Gibbs received her B.A. in English Literature from Mills College.
 She has written literary criticism, personal essays, and the occasional poem on the color purple since childhood.
-Before NaNoWriMo, she interned at a small publishing house in Berkeley and penned a senior thesis on Virginia Woolf.
+Before interning for Script Frenzy in 2012, she interned at a small publishing house in Berkeley and penned a senior thesis on Virginia Woolf.
 In her free time, she enjoys grocery shopping (especially the free samples), and further exploring her native Bay Area.
 At NaNoWriMo, she holds down the fort by answering customer service emails, tending to office plant life, and coordinating staff and program events.

 Paige Knorr, Community Liaison